 During the trip, 28 species of chondrichthyans (including three sp) from 15 genera were encountered.
-This is an increase from previous research in the area, when 24 species were encountered in 2012 and 18 (including one sp) were encountered in 2014.
-There was an overlap between the species found in the three-surveys, with 36.1% (13) species found in 2012, 2014, and 2024 (Figure 47).
+This is an increase from previous research in the area with 24 species encountered in 2012 and 18 (including one sp) encountered in 2014.
+There was overlap between the species found in the three-surveys with 36.1% (13) species found in 2012, 2014, and 2024 (Figure 47).
 The 2024 survey had the highest number of novel encounters, with 22.2% (8) of species not seen in the previous two trips.
-This was followed by the 2012 trip, with 11.1% (4), then the 2014 survey with 8.3% (3) novel species.
-The lower biodiversity observed in 2014 could have resulted from the relatively smaller number of features (18) distributed in a smaller area (Figure 48) when compared to 2012 (31 sites) and 2024 (21 sites).
+This was followed by the 2012 trip with 11.1% (4) then the 2014 survey with 8.3% (3) novel species.
+Lower biodiversity in 2014 could have to do with the relatively smaller number of sites (18) distributed in a smaller area (Figure 48) when compared to 2012 (31 sites) and 2024 (21 sites).

 The SIOFA area is taxonomically under-documented, and the taxonomic uncertainty makes biodiversity more difficult to quantify.
-Deana calceus and D. hystricosa have overlapping taxonomic characters, and the genus is currently undergoing revision.
+Deana calcea and D. hystricosa have overlapping taxonomic characters, and the genus is still undergoing revisions.
 These taxonomic revisions and reclassifications make it difficult to compare data collected at different times because what was once considered a single species might now be recognized as multiple distinct species (or vice versa).
 Other groups like Etmopterus and Apristurus are morphometrically conservative and are continuously accumulating additional species.
 These groups also undergo ontogenetic shifts and exhibit sexual dimorphism, making it hard to discern new species from variation within an underdocumented species.
 This can lead to optimistic taxonomic inflation or convenient taxonomic lumping, which can obscure true biodiversity.

 During these three surveys, eight species (Apristurus manocheri, Bythaelurus bachi, Bythaelurus naylori, Etmopterus alphus, Etmopterus brosei, Chimaera buccanigella, Chimaera didierae, Chimaera willwatchi) have been identified and described, with seven potential new chondrichthyan species awaiting formal description.
-The 2024 trip captured species not encountered in the two previous surveys, as well as species that are new to science, underscoring the importance of continued molecular and morphological-based taxonomic work on sharks from this region.
+The 2024 trip discovered species not encountered in the two previous surveys as well as species that are new to science, underscoring the importance of continued molecular and morphological-based taxonomic work in this region.